 We particularly like using the Web Clipper browser extension to save web pages; the ability to set reminders, and the integration with Siri for taking voice notes.
-Plus you can search your notes not just by text, but by tags, the date they were created, the type of media they contain, the location where you created them, and more.
+You can search your notes not only by text, but also by tags, the date they were created, the type of media they contain, the location where you created them, and even more.

-There’s no messing around with folders and notebooks, you just create notes and then store them.
-You can attach tags, images and other files to your notes, as well as drawings you create on your iPad or iPhone.
-There are apps for macOS, iPhone, iPad, and Apple Watch, and a browser extension.
+Apple products are about beautiful, intuitive simplicity, and Bear (opens in new tab) fits that philosophy perfectly.
+As the best note-taking app for Macs and the iPad, it lets you create notes and sync them across all your Apple devices via iCloud.
+There’s no fussing about with folders and notebooks; you just create notes and then store them.
+You can attach tags, images and other files, as well as drawings created on your iPad or iPhone.
+There are apps for macOS, iPhone, iPad, and Apple Watch, plus a browser extension.

 There’s a free version of Bear if you just want to take notes on your iPad, but you’ll need to pay for the Pro subscription (opens in new tab) to sync them across devices.
 That also gives you extra export options, plus the ability to encrypt your notes, password-protect them, and unlock them using Face or Touch ID.